BrittanyBunk/Open-Library-Volunteer-Repository/README.md

 # My-Open Library-files
-My personal files for the Open Library: collaboration and project idea help.
+My personal files for collaboration with the Open Library on various projects.

 Two reasons for its existence:
 1) it's creation was to put my files for projects I was collaborating with others on for the Open Library